ergochat/ergo/README.md

 # Ergonomadic

 Ergonomadic is an IRC daemon written from scratch in Go.
-It supports (or will) multiple concurrent connections for the same nick.

 ## Why?